-- Up to \$240,000 in savings bonds: \$10,000 savings bond for each first-place team member and \$5,000 savings bond for each second-place team member - An expense-paid trip to Washington, DC in June for ExploraVision Awards Weekend for each national winning student and one parent/legal guardians - A technology/science-related gift for each regional winning student - A unique prize for all students on 500 Honorable Mention winning teams - A certificate of participation and an entry gift for every student who submits a complete project
+- Up to \$240,000 in savings bonds: \$10,000 savings bond for each first-place team member and \$5,000 savings bond for each second-place team member. - A trip to Washington, DC in June for ExploraVision Awards Weekend for each national winning student and one parent/ legal guardian. - A Chromebook for each regional winning student. - A virtual awards ceremony for each regional winning team where they will receive a winner's banner, plaque and other gifts. - A STEM-related prize for all students on 500 Honorable Mention winning teams. - A certificate of participation and an entry gift for every student who submits a complete project.